-Modern building being marketed as a "pueblo" -"modern climate conscious adaptation" Note light colours to reflect the light and heat.
+Modern building being marketed as a "pueblo" - "modern climate conscious adaptation"

+Note light colours to reflect the light and heat.

 Limited window openings to prevent excessive solar heat gain.

 Use of masonry as it can work with a diurnal (hot day/cool night) cycle.

+Stirling, Michael Wilford Associates.
+19, 20, the houses as they are today showing a shared court, 19, and a house converted into corner shop, 20.
+21, azonometric of house when completed and as expected to be extended,

+23, a double-storey house when complete.
+24, a single-storey extended upwards.
+25, plan (scale: 1:150).

 These more contemporary city based hot arid houses make use of courtyards to cool the house environment.
 The plants not only provide physical cooling, but also "mental" cooling.
 This becomes highly important in architectural design.

-Aldo van Eyck's cluster Many of the projects were conceived in precast concrete, with Western floor plans.
+Aldo van Eyck's cluster

+Many of the projects were conceived in precast concrete, with Western floor plans.
 Some schemes, such as the Danish or Polish ones, had no separation between living and dining areas.
 Others, like Aldo van Eyck's, had the dining room as part of the living room, but tucked to one side.
 Van Eyck, maintained that what the dwellers may want now could change in the future: 'The question of existing norms and forms and the ways these will change confronts the architect with an apparent choice which it should not be his concern to make'.

 The Dutch scheme, sharing a courtyard with Alexander's row, is easily recognisable by its hexagonal plan.
 The house within the walls is a more conventional shape, roughly a square.
 The hexagon shape, intended to discourage additions outwards, appears to work.
 About 35 per cent of the residents made an exterior addition such as adding one or more rooms, yet few appeared to push out against the surrounding wall or garden space.
 The design helped, or some might say coerced, the resident to build up instead of out.

 The surrounding wall, though, did not remain untouched.
 Its one-storey height was perceived to be too low, and over half the homeowners extended it, a few adding broken glass as a crown.

+Stirling's courts

-Stirling's courts Under the colonial style add-ons, the decorative roofs, diagonal trim, secondstorey additions or colourful awnings can just barely be discerned the large round windows of Stirling's original design.
+Under the colonial style add-ons, the decorative roofs, diagonal trim, second-storey additions or colourful awnings can just barely be discerned the large round windows of Stirling's original design.
 Round windows worked in Runcorn New Town housing (1967), so why not Peru?
-Whether inspired by the
+Whether inspired by the while adopting both a new energy strategy and the inspiration of a Mexican master in Luis Barragán.

-14-16, Aldo van Eyck's scheme: 14, the houses as they are today; the hexagonal garden walls were thought to be too low for security.16, ground floor15, a modern kitchen in van Eyck's scheme:(scale: 1:150)van Eyck's scheme:17, houses when completed.are of a higher income18, as they are no or our then you a planned so why not Peru?
-Whether inspired by the were thought to be too group than was planned.
-18, as they are now.
-In this case the courtyards are more to the exterior of the building and also provides spatial separation and "privacy".
-A view of the residence from the southwest (below).
-The nonvented trombe walls are visible on the south façade.
-The low winter sun strikes the trombe walls full strength (opposite). while adopting both a new energy strategy and the inspiration of a Mexican master in Luis Barragán.
 Its architects are themselves transplants.
 Ervin Addy arriving in Albuquerque from Texas and Robert Peters coming from Minneapolis via Chicago.
 The firm name, Alianza Arquitectos, symbolizes, however, the firm's intent to live and work within the Southwestern heritage and seek a vocabulary appropriate to it.

+In this case the courtyards are more to the exterior of the building and also provides spatial separation and "privacy".

+A view of the residence from the southwest (below).
+The non-vented trombe walls are visible on the south façade.
+The low winter sun strikes the trombe walls full strength (opposite).

 When Peters came to Albuquerque from SOM, Chicago (and work on the Sears Tower

-TROMBE WALL
+LOOKING DOWN INTO THE GUESTROOM/LIBRARY

+WALL SECTION AT TROMBE AND CLERESTORY

+STEPS BEYOND

+1" STYROFOAM

 The aesthetic and technical solutions of the nonvented trombe wall (both exterior and interior are illustrated here.

-........